tiasMardiansyah/turbovec_on_rag_excercise/README.md

 ### Why turbovec?

 Turbovec quantizes embeddings to 2-4 bits per dimension (~8x compression) and searches with SIMD kernels — no network hop to a vector database server.
-For multi-tenant RAG with hierarchical filtering, this eliminates the latency of repeated ChromaDB/external DB round trips.
+For multi-tenant RAG with hierarchical filtering, this eliminates the latency of repeated external DB round trips.

 ## Prerequisites